AntonJMLarsson/stitcher.py/README.md

 EL : Locations of read ends (strand dependent).
 NC : Conflict in the reconstruction, the number of conflicting bases.
 IL : Conflict in the reconstruction, the intervals where there is a conflict.
 Written as start1,end1,start2,end2,...
+CT : List of transcripts compatible with the molecule
 ```

 ## Example